Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

-\begin{rem} It is usual, starting in \cite[Definition 1.2]{Seg}, to define an $\sF$-space to be a (non-enriched) functor $\sF \rtarr \sT$, requiring $X_0$ to be contractible, and to say that $X$ is reduced if $X_0$ is a point.
-This led to mistakes and confusion, as explained in \cite{Rant2}.
-As we observed in \myref{duh}, our requirement that $X$ be a $\sT$-functor forces $X_0$ to be a point for trivial reasons; compare \myref{UTU}. \end{rem}
+\begin{rem} It is traditional, starting in \cite[Definition 1.2]{Seg}, to define a $\PI$-space to be a \em{not necessarily enriched} functor $\PI \rtarr \sT$, requiring $X_0$ to be contractible, and to say that $X$ is reduced if $X_0$ is a point.
+That led to mistakes and confusion, as explained in \cite{Rant2}.
+The essential point is that, without enrichment, $\bL$ is not left adjoint to $\bR$.
+As we observed in \autoref{duh}, our requirement that $X$ be a $\sU_{\ast}$-functor forces $X_0$ to be a point for trivial reasons. \end{rem}